axiom-data-science/portal-docs/how-to/ooi/data-views/data-views-share.rst

 To get a shareable link, follow these steps:

 #.
-Click on the share button |share_button_icon| near the top right corner of the uppertoolbar.
+Click on the share button |share_button_icon| near the top right corner of the upper toolbar.
 #.
 Highlight the link that appears in the popup window.
 #.
 Copy that link and paste it anywhere you'd like to share it.